shakey0/flask-starter-template/README.md

 ### Prerequisites

 - Python 3.x installed on your system.
-- Pipenv installed globally on your system.
+- Pipenv installed globally on your system. ([Click here for instructions](#line76))
 - Knowledge of command line operations.
 - (If you select the PostgreSQL database option (currently only available on MacOS), you'll need PostgreSQL installed and running on your machine.)

 ### Using the Flask Template Script

 1. **Download the Script**

     Download the `flask-template.py` script to your local machine.

 2. **Run the Script**

+    NOTE: If you are on Windows and haven't yet connected to " 127.0.0.1 ", you may need open Command Prompt as an administrator, run the command " netsh winsock reset " and then restart your computer.

     Open your command line tool and navigate to the directory where you want your new Flask project to be created.